awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 ## Creating a headless Aurora DB cluster in a secondary Region<a name="aurora-global-database-attach.console.headless"></a>

 Although an Aurora global database requires at least one secondary Aurora DB cluster in a different AWS Region than the primary, you can use a *headless* configuration for the secondary cluster\.
-A headless secondary Aurora DB cluster is one without a Reader DB instance\.
+A headless secondary Aurora DB cluster is one without a DB instance\.
 This type of configuration can lower expenses for an Aurora global database\.
-In an Aurora DB cluster, compute and storage are de\-coupled\.
+In an Aurora DB cluster, compute and storage are decoupled\.
 Without the DB instance, you're not charged for compute, only for storage\.
 If it's set up correctly, a headless secondary's storage volume is kept in\-sync with the primary Aurora DB cluster\.

 You add the secondary cluster as you normally do when creating an Aurora global database\.
-However, after the primary Aurora DB cluster begins replication to the secondary, you delete the Aurora DB \(the read\-only instance\) from the secondary Aurora DB cluster\.
-This secondary cluster is now considered "headless" because the writer instance no longer exists\.
+However, after the primary Aurora DB cluster begins replication to the secondary, you delete the Aurora read\-only DB instance from the secondary Aurora DB cluster\.
+This secondary cluster is now considered "headless" because it no longer has a DB instance\.
 Yet, the storage volume is kept in sync with the primary Aurora DB cluster\.

 **Warning**
-Don't delete the read\-only instance from the secondary Aurora DB cluster until *after* the primary completes the initial replication process\.
+ With Aurora PostgreSQL, to create a headless cluster in a secondary AWS Region, use the AWS CLI or RDS API to add the secondary AWS Region\.
+Skip the step to create the reader DB instance for the secondary cluster\.
+Currently, creating a headless cluster isn't supported in the RDS Console\.
+For the CLI and API procedures to use, see [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.
+ Creating a reader DB instance in a secondary Region and subsequently deleting it could lead to an Aurora PostgreSQL vacuum issue on the primary Region's writer DB instance\.
+If you encounter this issue, restart the primary Region's writer DB instance after you delete the secondary Region's reader DB instance\.

 **To add a headless secondary Aurora DB cluster to your Aurora global database**